rewls/system-reference-manual/read-3posix.md

 - For regular files,  no data transfer shall occur past the offset maximum established in the open file description associated with filedes.

+- A read() from a STREAMS file can read data in three different modes: byte-stream mode, message-nodiscard mode, and message-discard mode.

+- The default shall be byte-stream mode.

+- In byte-stream mode, read() shall retrieve data from the STREAM until as many bytes as were requested are transferred, or until there is no more data to be retrieved.

+- Byte-stream mode ignores message boundaries.

+- How read() handles zero-byte STREAMS messages is determined by the current read mode setting.

+- In byte-stream mode, read() shall accept data until is has read nbyte bytes, or until there is no more data to read, or until a zero-byte message block is encountered.

+- The read() function shall then return the number of bytes read, and place the zero-byte message back on the STREAM to be retrieved by the next read(), getmsg(), or getpmsg().

 ## RETURN VALUE

 - Upon successful completion, these functions shall return a non-negative integer indicating the number of bytes actually read.